 Western Monarch Thanksgiving Count

 The Western Monarch Thanksgiving Count is a yearly effort of volunteer citizen monitors to collect data on the status of monarch populations overwintering along the California coast.
-Thanks to the extraordinary efforts of a cadre of volunteers, we have over a decade of data demonstrating that monarchs have undergone a dramatic decline in the western U.S. This effort is coordinated by Dennis Frey, Shawna Stevens and Mia Monroe.
+Thanks to the extraordinary efforts of a cadre of volunteers, we have over two decades of data demonstrating that monarchs have undergone a dramatic decline in the western U.S. This effort is coordinated by Mia Monroe and the Xerces Society.